Unofficial Minutes – November 15, 2023

 Delhi, IA 52223

-The regular meeting of the Combined Lake Delhi Recreational Facility and Water Quality District was called to order at 5:00 pm by President Burger.
+The regular meeting of the Combined Lake Delhi Recreational Facility and Water Quality District was held and called to order at 5:04 pm by President Althoff.

-Support Staff via Zoom: Laurie Kramer, Lori Tucker., Andrew Judd and Randy Rattenborg
+Support Staff via Zoom: Laurie Kramer and Randy Rattenborg

-A motion to approve minutes from previous meetings was made by Thompson, seconded by Burger.
+A motion to approve minutes from previous meetings was made by Burger, second by Thompson.
 All ayes.
 Motion carried.

-The Board reviewed claims from the General Fund as presented.
-Claims included utilities, maintenance contract, dam repairs, LP tank rental, clerical expense, lobbyist expense, copier expense, and grounds maintenance.
-Claims totaled $8,163.84 from the General Fund.
-A motion was made by Staebell, seconded by Scherrman to approval all claims.
+The Board reviewed claims from the General Fund (81000) as presented.
+Claims included utilities, maintenance contract, clerical expense, lobbyist expense, copier expense, generator maintenance, beach maintenance, dam supplies, storage unit, donation to Delhi Fire Department, dam maintenance (50%) and man lift rental (50%).
+Claims totaled $20,523.19 from the General Fund.
+Claims for Fund 81006 included dam maintenance and man lift rental totaling $8,908.75.
+A motion was made by Staebell, second by Leonard to approve all claims.
 All ayes.
 Motion carried.

 Committee Updates:

-A motion to adjourn was made by Burger, second by Staebell.
+A motion to adjourn was made by Staebell, seconded by Scherrman.
 All ayes.
 Motion carried.
-Meeting adjourned at 7:10 p.m.
+Meeting adjourned at 5:46 p.m.

 The Combined Lake Delhi Recreational Facility and Water Quality District